-The most basic and simple way to calculate the value of your startup, is to divide the investment needed by the amount of shares (or stake) given away to the investor, to arrive at the post-money valuation.
+The assumed value of your startup is calculated by dividing the investment needed by the amount of shares (or stake) given away to the investor, to arrive at the post-money valuation.
 This reveals the underlying or assumed valuation based on the investment that is at the basis of the negotiations:

 Subsequently, we can also calculate: